-Paulie Malignaggi Tells Conor McGregor to Post Full Video from Sparring Session
+Paulie Malignaggi Quitting as Conor McGregor Sparring Partner over Video

 Ghostie https://t.co/ViSNzrWV0J2017-8-3 23:55:25

-On Wednesday, the 36-year-old told ESPN.com's Brett Okamoto that he was surprised to see a crowd assembled around the ring to watch his sparring session with McGregor:
+On Wednesday, the 36-year-old told Okamoto that he was surprised to see a crowd assembled around the ring to watch his sparring session with McGregor:

 "Usually all sparring is private.
 I show up at the UFC headquarters and [former owner, Lorenzo] Fertitta is there.
 [UFC president] Dana White is there.
 So, I'm thinking these guys are thinking they'll catch me right off the flight, set me up for him to look good in front of his audience.
 I didn't like that.
 I kind of went in with a chip on my shoulder."

-Malignaggi had praise for McGregor, describing the UFC lightweight champion is "getting better and better" and "implementing more and more of what they want to do in their game plan."
+Malignaggi had praise for McGregor, describing the UFC lightweight champion as "getting better and better" and "implementing more and more of what they want to do in their game plan."

-Sparring with Malignaggi will undoubtedly be good preparation for McGregor ahead of his Aug.
-26 fight with Floyd Mayweather.
-Whether that will be enough to help McGregor defeat the unbeaten star will be revealed in Las Vegas in a little over three weeks.
+Sparring with Malignaggi was undoubtedly good preparation for McGregor ahead of his Aug.
+26 fight.
+The fact Malignaggi will no longer work with McGregor will do little to help him close the gap on the unbeaten Mayweather.